uriMol/passCracker/README.txt

 Running:

 Minions:
-- go to  ../passCracker/Minion/minions_boot_<LINUX \ WINDOWS>   The default of these files is loading 10 minions in ports 8090 - 8099. if you wish to deter the minions, open the file in a text editor and change ports (you can also delete some of the minions by simply deleting a row). the ports currently have to have consecutive port numbers.
+- go to  ../passCracker/Minion/minions_boot_<LINUX \ WINDOWS>   The default of these files is loading 10 minions in ports 8090 - 8099. if you wish to deter the minions ports, open the file in a text editor and change ports (you can also delete some of the minions by simply deleting a row). the ports currently have to have consecutive port numbers.
 - run minions_boot_<LINUX \ WINDOWS> to load minions

 Master: